TarasKiricenko/Project-1/README.md

 <h2>Wins and challenges:</h2>
 <h4>Wins</h4>
 <li>It was great practice on array methods and interval management, as well as using "for loop" and getElement functions.
 Perfect kind of project for beginners to solidify their knowledge of JavaScript</li>
-<li>I designed this game myself, so the sounds I was using had to be "cut" to particualr pieces, as they had to fit sertain timeframes in my interval-paced game.
+<li>I have designed this game myself, so the sounds I was using had to be "cut" to particualr pieces, as they had to fit sertain timeframes in my interval-paced game.
 Good fun and valuable experience.</li>

 <h4>Challenges</h4>
 <li>The most challenging part was defining a collision between alien bullet and player, as it is a multi-conditional function, that not only checks, if player was hit, but defines the movement of alien projectile.</li>